-Provisioning Systems
+Provisioning Systems1

 - The DHCP servers provide the CM with initial configuration information, including IP address(es), when the CM boots. - The Config File server is used to download configuration files to CMs when they boot.
-Configuration files are in binary format and permit the configuration of the CM's parameters. - The Time Protocol server provides Time Protocol clients, typically CMs, with the current time of day. - Certificate Revocation server provides certificate status.
+Configuration files are in binary format and permit the configuration of the CM's parameters. - The Software Download server is used to download software upgrades to the CM. - The Time Protocol server provides Time Protocol clients, typically CMs, with the current time of day. - Certificate Revocation server provides certificate status.